MichaelKaaden/traefik-playground/README.md

 Te first label creates a middleware called `nginx-stripprefix` that removes ("strips") the HTTP request's path prefix `/nginx`.
 The second label then assigns this middleware to the nginx service's router.

-Remember that this always is a two-step process -- the Traefik documentation is not very clear about is in the example code, so this took me a while.
+Remember that this always is a two-step process -- the Traefik documentation is not very clear about this in the example code, so this took me a while.

 Now let's try this out: `curl http://localhost/nginx`